 An introduction to Fort Lauderdale

-There are some great golf courses in Fort Lauderdale, this vibrant coastal city.
+In this blog post, we’re going to take a look at the best private golf courses in Fort Lauderdale, this vibrant coastal city.
 It is located on Florida’s east coast and renowned for its beaches and boating canals.

 In a way, Fort Lauderdale feels far more undiscovered than some of its more high profile neighbors.
 Places like Miami, Boca Raton and West Palm Beach seem to get more attention.